User0332/csnative/README.md

 # CSNative

-A small, futile, and WIP attempt to compile C# to native code.
+A small WIP attempt to compile C# to native code.
 Instead of implementing a framework around .NET types, this project aims to directly translate C# types into C++ classes/C++ equivalent code.

 For example, the project aims to convert this C# code:
 ```cs